sherlocknow/dsiprojects/project_2/README.md

 The best combination of feature and SalePrice outlier was used for the final selection among the submisions on Kaggle i.e **submission_lr_p2.csv**.

 ## Conclusion:
-**For the training data that was provided for this competition, Linear Regression model performed best through combination of conducting feature selection through EDA, feature Engineering, and list of features with zero coefficient provides by LassoCV model.**
+**For the training data that was provided for this competition, Linear Regression model to predict Sale Price, performed best through combination of conducting feature selection through EDA, feature Engineering, and list of features with zero coefficient provides by LassoCV model.**